 The recommendation letters are probably the most important part of your application—ideally, they should be from people with whom you have collaborated closely, and who can comment on your ability to do research.
 Recommendation letters from instructors who can comment on your grades but don't really know you well provide very little information relative to the grade transcript.
 For this reason, it's important to have at least 1-2 letters of the former category (ideally respected colleagues who can provide a detailed and positive assessement of your qualities as a researcher.)

-Please reach out to me if you are interested in applying—I'd love to schedule a Skype/Zoom call to learn more about your background and interests before the EDIC deadline.
 The EDIC application form also provides a field where you can specify faculty of interest, with whom you have already communicated—please make sure to enter my name here.